7 Best Day Trips from Madrid, Spain

 El Escorial

-El Escorial is a village with a sprawling complex that is considered to be the most important monuments of the entire Spanish Renaissance.
-The Royal Monastery of San Lorenzo de El Escorial was a monastery and the historical home of the King of Spain.
-It’s now a popular tourist destination.
+Located about 50 kilometres from Madrid, El Escorial is a village with a sprawling complex that’s one of the most important monuments of the entire Spanish Renaissance.
+The Royal Monastery of San Lorenzo de El Escorial was a monastery and the historical home of the King of Spain and is today a popular tourist destination for locals and travellers alike.

-You can view the tombs where the Spanish royalty was buried before appreciating the artwork at the architectural museum and art gallery.
-The complex also houses a library with large frescoed ceilings.
+At the Royal Monastery, you can view the tombs where the Spanish royalty was buried before appreciating the artwork at the architectural museum and art gallery.
+The complex also houses a library with large, frescoed ceilings.

 El Escorial